markymawk/BrawlCratePlugins/README.md

 # BrawlCratePlugins
 Plug-ins for BrawlCrate using BrawlAPI.
-Includes scripts for optimizing stage pacs, exporting mass info to text files, and some other helpful automated bits.
+Includes scripts for optimizing stage .pac files, exporting mass info to text files, and some other helpful automated processes.

-Feedback always welcome @ mawwwk#1068
+To install:
+In BrawlCrate, navigate to Tools > Settings > Updater tab, and click the Manage Subscriptions button.
+Click add, then paste the link to this Github repo: https://github.com/markymawk/BrawlCratePlugins
+Then, these plug-ins will download and update automatically!

 Plug-ins:
 - Export ASL Info (P+)